liu044100/SmileTouchID/README.md

 ##### 5. Support iOS7 and later.

-In iOS7, because Apple had not given the TouchID API, only use Passcode for authentication.
+In iOS7, because Apple had not given the TouchID API to developers, only use Passcode for authentication.

 In iOS7 you should add `LocalAuthentication.framework` to your project and change status to `Optional`.